keithgroup/mbGDML/docs/source/index.rst

 There is often a trade-off between predictive confidence and computational cost with molecular simulations.
 Machine learning (ML) force fields attempt to offer a compromise somewhere between quantum chemistry and classical force fields.
-However, with ML force fields, we often have balance high transferability (i.e., applicability of a trained model to a different system) and the amount of training data.
+However, with ML force fields we often have balance high transferability (i.e., applicability of a trained model to a different system) and the amount of training data.

 .. image:: images/ml-force-field.svg
    :width: 400px
    :align: center

-Using high-levels of quantum chemistry (e.g., coupled cluster or configuration interaction) dramatically limits the amount of calculations one can reasonably perform.
+Using high levels of quantum chemistry (e.g., coupled cluster) dramatically limits the amount of calculations one can reasonably perform.
 `Gradient domain machine learning (GDML) <http://quantum-machine.org/gdml/>`_ is one example of a ML force field designed to be data efficient---only requiring hundreds of training data points.
-GDML accomplishes this by learning the fundamental relationship between a geometry and its atomic forces (i.e., gradient).
+GDML accomplishes this by learning the fundamental relationship between a geometry and its atomic forces instead of its energy.

 .. figure:: images/gdml-concept.png
    :width: 350px